chukaofili/triggert-circleci-workflow/README.md

 ## Deployment

-1. Get your CircleCI.com personal token.
+1. Get your CircleCI.com personal token
-2. Create `.env.yaml` in the proejct root. *(you can use the `.env.yaml.example` file included)*.
+2. Create `.env.yaml` in the proejct root. *(you can use the `.env.yaml.example` file included)*
-3. Add `CIRCLE_TOKEN: [TOKEN-HERE]`.
+3. Add `CIRCLE_TOKEN: [TOKEN-HERE]`
-4. Deploy using `gcloud functions deploy triggerCIWorkflow --env-vars-file .env.yaml --runtime nodejs8 --trigger-http`.
+4. Deploy using `gcloud functions deploy triggerCIWorkflow --env-vars-file .env.yaml --runtime nodejs8 --trigger-http`
-5. Add webhook to github.com webhooks using **url** returned from google cloud function.
+5. Add webhook to github.com webhooks using **url** returned from google cloud function